olekuz/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 }
 ```

-*   `http_server_options.ssl_ciphers`: Array of allowed cipher suites as defined at https://golang.org/pkg/crypto/tls/#pkg-constants
+*   `http_server_options.ssl_ciphers`: Array of allowed cipher suites as defined at https://golang.org/pkg/crypto/tls/#pkg-constants.
+Env Var: `TYK_DB_HTTPSERVEROPTIONS_CIPHERSUITES`

 *   `http_server_options.prefer_server_ciphers`: Boolean value to control whether server selects the client's most preferred ciphersuite, or the server's most preferred ciphersuite.
 If set to `true`, the server's preference in order of the elements in `ssl_ciphers` is used.
+Env Var: `TYK_DB_HTTPSERVEROPTIONS_PREFERSERVERCIPHERSUITES`

 For more information see [TLS and SSL](/docs/security/tls-and-ssl/)

 *   `security`: This section controls login limits for both the Dashboard and the Developer Portal.
 The path for you audit log is also set here.
+Env Var: `TYK_DB_SECURITY`

 > **NOTE:** This section is available from v1.3.5 onwards